uio-carpentry/organisational/reporting/report_carpentry-uio_2022.md

 * Structure: Currently a single page under DSC's site.
 Giving info about who we are, what we are doing, and how to get involved, as well as an explanation of the Carpentries.

 ### GitHub, Communication

+### TO DO FOR 2023
+- Reaorganize the structure of R courses such as "Data Carpentry: Social Sciences and Humanities Using R".
+(Spreadsheet?, Open refine?)
+SHould we divided the course in two?
+- A common pattern across year is that a part of the partecipant that register do not come or de-register the day before the workshop making difficult to let people on the waiting list to be able to partecipate.
+Should we open the courses for a number > than the actual capacity?
+- Course informations need to be made more visible for the participants in the site and sending an e-mail with set-up instruction in advance
+- When sending Post-workshop survey send also link to DSC newsletter
+- Need more control over the instructors, some feedback were partcularly negative towards soem of the instructors.
+It could help to have more cordinations between co-instructors,